rpgdude1995/Doomventory-HUD/README.md

 ## Status

 Many major issues are still present.
-	-The inventiory function is tied to the statusbar requiring the base inventory bar to be active and visible.
+	- The inventiory function is tied to the statusbar requiring the base inventory bar to be active and visible.
-	-scrolling through weapons does not function as intended based on user selection
+	- scrolling through weapons does not function as intended based on user selection